MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 ### The controllers, aka.
 STORAGE and COMPUTE

-The controllers remain largely as they have been previously designed, but query-like methods gain a new `command_as_of` parameter and we introduce a new `DowngradeCommandCapability` method.
-The controllers can be seen as consuming a stream of commands and `DowngradeCommandCapability` is downgrading its frontier.
-The `command_as_of` parameter on query-like operations tells the controller that it can only process them once its input frontier has sufficiently advanced.
+The controllers remain largely as they have been previously designed, but we introduce a distinction between deterministic controller command and ephemeral/query-like controller commands.
+See [Controller Commands](#controller-commands) above.

+The controllers can be seen as consuming a stream of deterministic controller commands, in the newly introduced `"catalog"` timeline, and `AdvanceCatalogFrontier` is downgrading its frontier.

+Ephemeral/query-like commands gain a new `catalog_as_of` parameter that tells the controller that it can only process them once its input frontier has sufficiently advanced.

-These changes make it so that the controller knows up to which CATALOG timestamp it has received commands and to ensure that peeks (or other query-like operations) are only served once we know that controller state is up to date with the catalog state as of which the peek was processed.
+These changes make it so that the controller knows up to which CATALOG timestamp it has received commands and to ensure that peeks (or other query-like operations) are only served once we know that controller state is _at least_ up to date with the catalog state as of which the peek was processed.
+Note that we say the Controller has to be _at least_ up to date with the `catalog_as_of`, it is okay for its catalog frontier to be beyond that.
+This has the effect that in-flight peeks can end up in a situation where a Controller doesn't have the collection that we are trying to query, and we therefore have to report back an error.
+This is in line with current Materialize behavior.

 As we see below in the section on ADAPTER.
 We replace explicit sequencing by decoupling using pTVCs and timestamps.

-- `Peek(global_id, command_as_of, ..)`: performs the peek, but _only_ once the
+- `Peek(global_id, catalog_as_of, ..)`: performs the peek, but _only_ once the
-  command capability has been downgraded far enough.
+  catalog frontier has been downgraded far enough.

-  It is important to note that the new `command_as_of` parameter is different from an `as_of`, which latter refers to the timeline/timestamp of the object being queried.
+  It is important to note that the new `catalog_as_of` parameter is different from an `as_of`, which latter refers to the timeline/timestamp of the object being queried.

-- `DowngradeCommandCapability(timestamp): tells the controller that it has seen commands corresponding to catalog changes up to `timestamp`.
+- `AdvanceCatalogFrontier(timestamp): tells the controller that it has seen commands corresponding to catalog changes up to `timestamp`.

 (Most existing commands have been omitted for brevity!)